-Accessing context-sensitive help (infopops)
+Accessing context-sensitive help

-Infopops are provided throughout the Message Brokers Toolkit.
-An infopop is a small pop-up window that displays context-sensitive help and provides links to more information in the information center.
-You can launch an infopop for most aspects of the user interface (for example, on the Resource Navigator, the Message Flow editor, or a properties page) by bringing focus to the object and pressing F1 (on Windows) or SHIFT+F1 (on Linux).
+The Help view provides context-sensitive help throughout the Message Broker Toolkit.
+You can display the Help view for most aspects of the user interface (for example, on the Broker Development view, the Message Flow editor, or a properties page) by bringing focus to the object and pressing F1 (on Windows) or SHIFT+F1 (on Linux).
+The Related Topics page shows description and help topics that are related to the selected object.
+The About section shows context help that is specific to your current context, and the Dynamic Help section shows some search results that might be related.

-The following figure shows the infopop that is displayed when you press F1 on the MQInput node in the node palette of the Message Flow editor.
+The following figure shows the Related Topics page of the Help view that is displayed when you press F1 in the Broker Development view.